 This command changes the Pod's address to xx.
 If the new address is 00, the Pod will be placed into non-addressed mode.
 If the new address is not 00, the Pod will not respond to further communications until a valid address command is issued.
 Hex numbers 00-FF are considered valid addresses.
-The RS485 specification allows only 32 drops on the line, so some addresses may be unused.
+The RS485 specification allows only 32 drops on the line, so some addresses may be unused even if RS485 "Repeaters" are used.